 Footnotes

-1. Numbers have been rounded to the nearest 10.
+Numbers have been rounded to the nearest 10.
 Percentages rounded to the nearest whole number.
+Figures in some tables may be suppressed, denoted by a 'c', percentages <0.5% are denoted by a 'k'.
 Figures exclude young people who were looked after under an agreed series of short term placements, those who have died since leaving care, those who have returned home to parents or someone with parental responsibility for a continuous period of at least 6 months and those whose care was transferred to another local authority.
+Figures for the number of care leavers who have died each year can be found in the methodology document.

-4. Data was collected for the first time in 2023, and in some cases may be an undercount of the full cohort, particularly for the older care leavers.
-We suspect the number of 24-year-olds could be undercounted by up to 3% and 25-year-olds could be undercounted by up to 10% (when comparing to the number of 20- and 21-year-old care leavers reported in 2019).
+Data was collected for the first time in 2023, and in some cases may be an undercount of the full cohort, particularly for the older care leavers.
+In 2023, we suspect the number of 24-year-olds could be undercounted by up to 3% and 25-year-olds could be undercounted by up to 10% (when comparing to the number of 20- and 21-year-old care leavers reported in 2019).

 Variable names and descriptions